IRONMAN BRASIL 2023 REGULATION

 29. The Organization is not responsible for athletes’ belongings lost inside or outside the Transition area; it will, however, keep a sector for the “Lost and Found” Items.
-This sector will be open to delivering the material on June 1st, from 9:00 AM to 12:00 PM.
-After this period, the material which has not been picked up will be donated to charity entities.
+This sector will be open to delivering the material according to the Athelte’s Guide, available at the Official Website – www.ironmanbrasil.com.br.
+The material which has not been picked up will be donated to charity entities.

 30. Considering race start time, each portion has a time limit.
 Swim will have a maximum time of 2:20.
 Bike will have a 10:30 time limit, and the intermediate cut off at km 146,5 at 04:10 PM.
 The Run time limit is 17:00.
 The athlete who exceeds the time limit of either modality will be disqualified and must leave the course.
 After the time limit for each modality, the security facilities for each section will be dismantled.
 IRONMAN reserves the right to remove an athlete from the course and DNF athlete if our course staff demines there is no possibility of an athlete finishing the given discipline (swim, bike, run) before de posted cut-off times based on an athletes’s location, time average speed up to that point.

 30.a.During the race, the last wave start will be considered to disqualify (DNF – did not finish)an athlete, being unable to proceed the race.

 30.b.
 There is only one exception for cut off time at the bike course – the intermediate cut off.
 If an athlete don’t reach the km 146,5 until 4:10 PM, he/she will be disqualified and must leave the course.

 31. The athlete who does not strictly conform to the course for each section will be eliminated or disqualified at any time if there is proof from the official documentary controls of the race.